Reezonate/EasyOffset/README.md

 - Select `Swing Benchmark` in the `Adjustment Mode` list
 - Repeat one exact swing several times while holding the button
 - Stand still, look forward, and swing exactly as you do in-game
+- Do **NOT** swing in front of you, put your hand to the side as you do in-game
 - Swing angle of at least 140° is required